Del-SFS/Sfs-System-Editor/README.md

     ```cd "{yourfilepath}\SFS Editor"```
 - Paste this into the terminal-
     ```python -m http.server 8000```
-- Open your Web broser and go to-
+- Open your Web broser and go to
     ```http://localhost:8000```
 - Upload the textures + presets zip you downloaded, done

-# Creating a new system-
+# Creating a new system
 - Select a system centre, you can choose from the many presets available from the zip.
 - Add body- allows you to add a body orbiting whatever you just selected
 - Search tool- download induvidual txt files of the planets in your system or zoom into them if you have lots of bodies.
 - Double click to zoom into a planet
 - Shortcut keys (pc) WASD to move, (you can also use scroll wheel), R to replace, B to add body, Z to zoom and delete key to delete.

-### Difficulty Changer-
+### Difficulty Changer
 Allows you to view the solar system in different difficulties

 ## Tool bar- has 4 options,